wboyz/javascript/README.md

 **[⬆ vissza a tetejére](#table-of-contents)**

-## Comparison Operators & Equality
+## Összehasonlító Operátorok és Egyenlőség

   - [15.1](#15.1) <a name='15.1'></a> Use `===` and `!==` over `==` and `!=`.
   - [15.2](#15.2) <a name='15.2'></a> Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules: